lucaseckes/ADA_Project/README.md

 Lucas: Third part of the project (which countries consume more locally: calculating distances, pie chart, maps, preliminary data analysis)

-Frédéric: Creation and design of the website, data crawling of the second part of the project, graph of the first part of the project
+Frédéric: Creation and design of the website, data crawling of the second part of the project, graphs of the first part of the project

-Marine: Redaction of the website (introduction, descriptive analysis...), data crawling of the fisrt part of the project, maps of the second part of the project
+Marine: Redaction of the website (introduction, descriptive analysis...), data crawling of the first part of the project, maps of the second part of the project

 ### Final presentation: